 Method of Assessment

 The knowledge and skills gained by participants are assessed by papers and oral presentations.
 Participants submit a two-page bullet-point overview answering a set questions prior to the teaching period of each block and present their findings during a relevant lecture.
 The second paper (around 1500 words) is written during the two week teaching period.
-All participants present their paper on the last Friday of the teaching block.
+All participants present their paper on the last Friday of the teaching module.
 After the conclusion of the teaching period, participants are required to write the longest paper of the three (7000-8000 words) and this paper carries the greatest weight towards the block grade (70%).
 The topics of the second and third papers are of free choice, but must fall within the topics of the module and are free to be chosen by the participants.
 Upon admission all participants receive the relevant guidelines with detailed instructions, relevant guidance, and dates.
 All these, as well as reading materials, power point presentations are made available online, on a dedicate CourseSites page.

 30 EC – Supervision at any of the partner universities